 In summer the area is a bit more crowded but stays relatively calm for this part of the region.
 A good spot to keep in mind for some peaceful sailing days in the Aeolian Islands.

-Marco visited the anchorage last summer and gave a bright review:
+Marco visited the anchorage and gave a bright review:

 Porticello: The clearest water of the Aeolian islands